 - Soil compaction is a widespread issue on a high proportion of fine-textured (clay-rich) soils, as well as on approximately 50% of medium-textured (loam) and coarse-textured (sand-rich) soils. - Soil texture impacts a soils inherent ability to store organic matter and impacts Soil Health Test values.
-Coarse-textured (sand-rich) soils have a lower inherent ability to store organic matter compared to fine-textured (clay-rich) soils. - Tillage and water erosion was identified as a significant risk on hill-top locations in the field, where the depth of topsoil was thinnest. - Cropping systems that rely on intensive tillage for crop production showed lower soil health test values.
+Coarse-textured (sand-rich) soils have a lower inherent ability to store organic matter compared to fine-textured (clay-rich) soils. - Tillage and water erosion was identified as a significant risk on hill-top locations in the field, where the depth of topsoil was thinnest. - Cropping systems that incorporated perennials in the rotation saw higher soil health values.